mattzab/pelican-ha/localcontext.md

 - All API communication happens over SSL
 - The coordinator polls every 70 seconds by default
 - Temperature setting fix ensures setpoints are always available to climate entity
+- API specification document available at `Pelican_API_Specifications.pdf`
+- Schedule can be set via API (supports "On", "Off", or shared schedule name)
+- User can define custom attributes via API for any thermostat